Tax Foundation: Activities

 The Tax Foundation publishes several major studies, including Options for Reforming America's Tax Code, which details the economic and revenue impact of over 80 potential changes to the U.S. tax code.

 The group uses its Taxes and Growth (TAG) macroeconomic model to simulate the effects of tax policies and produce conventional and dynamic estimates of potential changes in revenue, GDP, wages, employment, and the distribution of the federal tax burden.
 The TAG model is a "neoclassical, comparative-statics economic model coupled with a tax return simulator".
 The economic model estimates supply of labor and cost of capital based on marginal tax rates calculated by the tax return simulator.

 Since 2014, the TAG model has been used to analyze legislative and campaign tax proposals, including the Tax Reform Act of 2014 proposed by Dave Camp, plans put forth during the 2016 presidential campaigns, the House GOP's 2016 tax reform blueprint, and the Tax Cuts and Jobs Act.

 Since 2013, the Tax Foundation has offered guidance to same-sex married couples filing income taxes at the state level, where local laws recognizing same-sex marriage can vary considerably.

 Every year, the Tax Foundation calculates and announces Tax Freedom Days in the United States.
 These studies have been criticized by the Center on Budget and Policy Priorities (CBPP), a progressive think tank, and in turn the Tax Foundation has responded to or criticized CBPP reports.
 However, the two groups have worked together on analysis of the marriage penalty in the US federal income tax.

+The Tax Foundation praised the Tax Cuts and Jobs Act of 2017 as a "pro-growth" tax plan, citing GDP and job growth.
+The Foundation has been a vocal critic of the Trump administration's trade policies, particularly tariffs.

+In 2025, the Tax Foundation stated that the One Big Beautiful Bill Act "provides certainty for US households by permanently extending the Tax Cuts and Jobs Act individual rates and brackets and makes permanent one of the most pro-growth tax policies available: expensing for investment in short-lived assets and domestic research and development.
+However, it focuses too heavily on political carveouts like the “no tax on tips and overtime” exemptions and misses a critical opportunity to address the deficit and simplify the code."